 Outdoor Adventure Movies and Videos

-Everyone loves a good adventure movie that takes us to places we may never be able to visit in person.
+Everyone loves a good adventure movie that takes us to places we may never be able to visit in person, especially when we want to bring the outdoors inside.
 If you’re a movie buff, check out some of these movies and videos to keep you entertained for hours, even days.

 Uproxx lists the best travel movies on Netflix right now.
 The ones that stood out to us the most were Kon-Tiki Expedition (2012) and On The Road (2012).
 GearJunkie created its own list of 11 Best Outdoor Documentaries Streaming on Netflix like Dawn Wall, Night on Earth, Icarus, and National Parks Adventure.
 So if we can’t hike it, climb it, or bike it, at least we can watch others do it.